College Academic Crisis Support: Academic Probation, Dismissal, Leave of Absence & Recovery

 When a student faces academic probation, required withdrawal, dismissal, or a leave of absence, families often feel overwhelmed and uncertain about what to do next.
 These situations can unfold quickly, and the institutional processes surrounding them are rarely transparent to students or parents.

-Drawing on decades of experience as university professors, advisors, and deans at Harvard University, Wellesley College, and Tufts University, we help families understand how colleges evaluate academic and disciplinary standing and how students can respond constructively when challenges arise.
+Drawing on decades of experience as university professors, advisors, and deans at Harvard University, Wellesley College, and Tufts University, including leadership on Tufts University’s Mental Health Task Force, we help families understand how colleges evaluate academic standing and leaves of absence, support academic recovery, and how students can respond constructively when challenges arise.

-Whether a student is working to recover academically at their current institution, preparing an appeal, considering a leave of absence, or exploring a transfer, we provide informed, steady guidance during moments when clarity and institutional insight matter most.
+Whether a student is working to recover academically at their current institution, preparing an appeal, considering a leave of absence, or exploring a transfer after academic difficulty, we provide informed, steady guidance during moments when clarity and institutional insight matter most.

 For a deeper explanation of how these situations unfold and how families can respond constructively, see our guide: When College Doesn’t Go as Planned: How to Help Your Student Recover and Thrive.